TPoindexter/TPoindexter.github.io/_posts/2017-12-26-setting-up-a-github-pages-and-jekyll-site.md

 4. Fill out the remainder of the form as you’d like, and click `Create repository`
 5. Once created, your newly created repository will have a list of tabs (Code, Issues, Pull Requests, etc).Select the `Settings` tab
 6. Navigate down to the Github Pages section, and click the `Change Theme` button
-7. Select the theme that strikes your fancy
+7. Select the theme that strikes your fancy, and commit

 ## Locally Clone The Newly Created Repo
 1. Within your browser, click into your new blog repo